 [v9] And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.Christ returned to heaven to sit at the right hand of God the Father.
 (See Heb 10:12, Heb 12:2)

 [v10] And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel;This passage does not specify who these two men were, but given the knowledge of what they say in verse 11, they are from heaven.
-These may have been two angel messengers sent to tell them these things, which seems most likely, but it is possible they could have been manifestations of the Holy Spirit and God the Father, just as Abraham received a visit from the Father, Son, and Holy Spirit in Gen 18:2-3.
+It seems likely these were two angel messengers sent to tell them these things.

 [v11] Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.They stood watching, trying to see Him with their physical eye, when "seeing" Christ must now be done by faith.
 This statement to the "men of Galilee" was made to help them understand that they wouldn't see Christ return until the appointed time He told them about (Mat 24:30), and that there was work to do, so they need to get busy.

 [v12] Then returned they unto Jerusalem from the mount called Olivet, which is from Jerusalem a sabbath day's journey.In Jewish tradition, it was said that one could travel no more than 2,000 cubits (roughly 0.56 miles or 0.91 kilometers) on the Sabbath Day, and this was based on Jos 3:4).
 This was used as a unit of distance in their culture, similar to how we might measure distance in "blocks," because a city block is commonly understood in our culture.